agentlang-ai/agentlang-docs/docs/language/data-model/attribute.md

 Fractl will call the function and use the return value as the default.
 (The `:default` value is used when no value is specified for the attribute while creating an instance).

-Note that for `:ref` the value provided must exist at the other end of the path, otherwise fractl runtime will throw an exception.
+Note that for `:ref` the value provided must exist at the other end of the path, otherwise Fractl runtime will throw an exception.
 This is similar to a foreign-key relationship in an RDBMS.

 The `:indexed` property should be set for attributes on which queries are performed.
 Note that